Gordon scores twice as Chargers dominate Packers 26-11

 INJURIES

 Chargers: OT Sam Tevi and LB Denzel Perryman both suffered knee injuries and did not return.
+Badgley kicked for the first time since the preseason after missing eight games with a groin injury.

 UP NEXT